 Data Security Breach Notice

-A data security breach occurs when there is unauthorized acquisition of unencrypted computerized data that compromises the security, confidentiality or integrity of personal information, maintained by an individual or a commercial entity, including a not-for-profit entity.
+A data security breach occurs when there is an unauthorized acquisition of unencrypted computerized data that compromises the security, confidentiality or integrity of personal information, maintained by an individual or a commercial entity, including a not-for-profit entity.

 Data Security Breach Notification Methods